rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

   --output tutorial-results/all-mol2ids.txt
 ```

-    Processing partition_1.mol2 | scanned 10000 molecules | 16925 mol/sec
+    Processing partition_1.mol2 | scanned 10000 molecules | 9992 mol/sec
-    Processing partition_2.mol2 | scanned 10000 molecules | 11431 mol/sec
+    Processing partition_2.mol2 | scanned 10000 molecules | 13691 mol/sec
-    Processing partition_3.mol2 | scanned 10000 molecules | 9346 mol/sec
+    Processing partition_3.mol2 | scanned 10000 molecules | 17576 mol/sec
-    Processing partition_4.mol2 | scanned 10000 molecules | 11809 mol/sec
+    Processing partition_4.mol2 | scanned 10000 molecules | 15460 mol/sec
-    Processing partition_5.mol2 | scanned 10000 molecules | 18886 mol/sec
+    Processing partition_5.mol2 | scanned 10000 molecules | 13929 mol/sec
-    Processing partition_6.mol2 | scanned 10000 molecules | 18984 mol/sec
+    Processing partition_6.mol2 | scanned 10000 molecules | 14212 mol/sec
-    Processing partition_7.mol2 | scanned 10000 molecules | 18110 mol/sec
+    Processing partition_7.mol2 | scanned 10000 molecules | 14279 mol/sec
+    Finished

-To check that the creation of the ID file was successful and to see how it generally looks like, we will use the Unix/Linux `head` command line tool to display the first 10 rows of the newly created ID file:
+To check that the creation of the ID file was successful and to see how it looks like, we will use the Unix/Linux `head` command line tool to display the first 10 rows of the newly created ID file:

 ```python